-Alternative 4

-of ne Motorized boats would be allowed in all navigable waters except where prohibited for conflicting uses.
+Alternative 4 of ie all Motorized boats would be allowed in all navigable waters except where prohibited for conflicting uses.
 The portion of Johns Lake from the boat launch to Neches River would be mixed use.

-all zed the Trolling motors would be allowed in all waters of the preserve (mixed use and nonmotorized).
-In nonmotorized zones, trolling motors would be allowed at no-wake speeds.
+Trolling motors would be allowed in all waters of the preserve (mixed use and nonmotorized).
+In nonmotorized zones, trolling motors would be allowed at no-wake speeds. zed the a oning motors would be anowed at no wake species. at Same as alternative 1.
+Same as alternative 2. ew n Same as alternative 2.
+Same as alternative 1. nat Roads and trails could be developed to allow for new or improved visitor access into units including undeveloped areas. - Land Trails.

-at

-Same as alternative 1.

-Same as alternative 2.

-iew n Same as alternative 2.

-Same as alternative 1.

-nat Roads and trails could be developed to allow for new or improved visitor access into units including undeveloped areas.

-C Land Trails.
 Trails could include self-guiding nature trails that provide an introduction to inaccessible areas of the preserve such as Fern Hollow.
 Other trails could be developed to link resources that highlight the history of habitation in and